The Praxis Practice Blog

 Receipts or Results – Part 2: The Wrong Metric for the Right Question

 Satisfaction surveys and post-training snapshots feel like progress but measure the wrong thing.
-Part 2 of the Receipts or Results series unpacks why culture change demands patience, behavioural signals, and a longer lens.
+Part 2 of the Receipts or Results series unpacks why culture change demands patience, behavioral signals, and a longer lens.

 Receipts or Results – Part 1: The One-to-One Trap